campuscode/rails-guides-pt-BR/pt-BR/active_record_basics.md

 CRUD: Lendo e Escrevendo Dados
 ------------------------------

-CRUD is an acronym for the four verbs we use to operate on data: **C**reate, **R**ead, **U**pdate and **D**elete.
-Active Record automatically creates methods to allow an application to read and manipulate data stored within its tables.

 CRUD é um acrônimo para os quatro verbos que usamos para operar com dados: ***C**reate*,
 ***R**ead*, ***U**pdate* e ***D**elete*.
 O *Active Record* irá criar, automáticamente, métodos que permitem uma aplicação ler e manipular dados armazenados em suas tabelas.

 ### *Create*

-Active Record objects can be created from a hash, a block, or have their attributes manually set after creation.
-The `new` method will return a new object while `create` will return the object and save it to the database.

 Os objetos do *Active Record* pode ser criados a partir de um *hash*, um bloco ou ter seus atributos definidos manualmente após a criação.
 O método `new` irá retornar um novo objeto, enquanto `create` irá retornar um objeto e salvá-lo na base de dados.

-For example, given a model `User` with attributes of `name` and `occupation`, the `create` method call will create and save a new record into the database:

 Por exemplo, dado um *model* `User` com os atributos `name` e `occupation`, chamando o método `create` irá criar e salvar um novo registro na base de dados: